Patterns in Partnerships

 Of course, there are times when couples work helps one or both partners to understand more clearly that the relationship isn’t going to last.
 While this is sad, there is often also joy as both members of the couple come to terms with what is true as a result of learning to see and hear each other.

 I try to be as active as necessary in moving things along.
 I observe closely, sense where things get stuck or derailed.
 I encourage partners to talk to each other, rather than at each other.
 I will interrupt as I don’t want couples to waste valuable time in the office re-enacting destructive arguments and patterns; I want you to start practicing positive, mature behaviors as soon as possible.
-By initiating changes that work, you can experience relationships that meet your highest expectations.
+By initiating changes that work, you can experience relationships that will exceed your highest expectations.

 Thank you for your interest in my work.
 For more information or to schedule an appointment, please call 415-729-5226.